Frequently Asked Questions

 A: The first session is called the assessment session.
-This is a chance for you to know if we are the right therapists for you.
+This is a chance for you to see if we are the right therapists for you.
 We will talk about the reason you are seeking treatment and the goals you have.
 We will ask you questions pertinent to your concerns.
-We We will invite you to complete some questionnaires depending on your presenting situation to get a clear picture of how we can help you and get a baseline, so we can monitor your progress.
+We will invite you to complete some questionnaires depending on your present situation to get a clear picture of how we can help you and get a baseline, so we can monitor your progress.

 Q: Will my health insurance pay for therapy?

-A: We are on the DMBA insurance provider panel.
-Otherwise, we will be happy to provide you you with a “Superbill” (a detailed receipt) which has all the information that your insurance company will need so that you can be reimbursed.
-You can submit this receipt to your insurance company along with your insurance form to help you get reimbursement for for whatever they allow.
+A: We are on the DMBA and the EMI insurance provider panel.
+Otherwise, we will be happy to provide you with a “Superbill” (a detailed receipt) which has all the information that your insurance company will need so that you can be reimbursed.
+You can submit this receipt to your insurance company along with your insurance form to help you get reimbursement for whatever they allow.
 You can also call them and ask if your plan has “out-of-network mental health benefits.”
 We also accept payment from LDS Bishops.

 Q: Do you take credit cards?

 A: Yes, we accept credit card payments for Visa, Master Card, Discover, and American Express.